mylinuxforwork/dotfiles/README.md

 ## Hyprland settings

 You can open the settings script with <kbd>SUPER</kbd> + <kbd>CTRL</kbd> + <kbd>S</kbd> to select variations for your hyprland.conf and customize your desktop even more.

+You can create custom variations by copying a file from the ~/dotfiles/hypr/conf subfolders like monitor/default.conf, give the file a custom name (e.g., mymonitor.conf) and select the variation in the settings script in the corresponding section.

+You can also edit the file custom.conf which is included at the bottom of the hyprland.conf and can hold you personal configurations.

+You can also edit the file directly in the settings script in the section Custom.

 ## Screensharing and recording